-- Not asking for extra help.
-A detrimental mistake is assuming your organization can implement an EMR without asking for help.
-Your staff is already engaged with their daily work.
-Thinking they can take on a conversion, along with learning a new product and dealing with a change in workflow, could lead to a disaster.
-Bringing in temporary assistants to help during the transitional period can go a long way in decreasing anxiety and burnout during an implementation and go-live period.
+- Refusing to ask for extra help: Your staff is already engaged with their daily work.
+Thinking they can take on a conversion — along with learning a new product and dealing with a change in workflow — could lead to a disaster.
+Bringing in temporary assistants to help during this transitional period can go a long way in decreasing anxiety and burnout during implementation and go-live.